tzing/secrets.env/docs/quick-start.rst

     export SECRETS_ENV_METHOD='token'
     export SECRETS_ENV_TOKEN='example-token'

-And list the desired secret path and key in a config file:
+And list the desired secret path and field in a config file:

 .. tabs::